-- You must first know your Data.
 With the volume and types of data that organizations process continually increasing, the first step to governing your data is knowing your data.
 Manual data discovery cannot scale across most organizations, so automated data discovery capabilities are essential.
 Data discovery tools help organizations identify their data assets and the data within and classify and enrich that data to better understand what data they have and how it needs to be governed.
-Utilizing data discovery technology with broad connectivity across all of your key system types (cloud, on-premise, legacy) and data types (structured, unstructured, files, images, etc.) is also essential.
-Data discovery tools must also leverage AI, Machine Learning, and other advanced technologies to improve data classification accuracy and efficiency.
+Utilizing data discovery technology with broad integration across all of your key system types (cloud, on-premise, legacy) and data types (structured, unstructured, files, images, etc.) is also essential.
+Data discovery tools must also leverage AI and other advanced technologies to improve data classification accuracy and efficiency.
 Effective data discovery goes deeper than metadata.

-- You must govern your data with smarter policy management.
-Organizations need clearly outlined policies that limit user access and can quickly be updated to fit evolving regulations for the management and processing of data.
+Organizations need clearly outlined policies that outline who should have access to certain types of data, how long they should keep it, and where certain sensitive types of data should be stored.
 An effective data governance solution should flag possible policy violations and at-risk data.
-These violations could include minimum or maximum data retention periods, which require organizations to auto-apply retention rules based on jurisdiction and record type.
+These violations could include sensitive data with open-access permissions, or minimum or maximum data retention periods, which require organizations to auto-apply retention rules based on jurisdiction and record type.

-- Your approach to data management enables business use and collaboration.
 A core pillar of effective data governance is the ability to set guidelines on data use and quality that facilitate ease of communication and education across the business and technical users.
 A company’s ability to perform a real-time search of a data catalog promotes trust and data literacy among the business while also allowing users to provide quality feedback.
 Data stewards can then manage business feedback as well as any access requests to desired data sets.
-When data is appropriately managed, better cross-functional collaboration can take place as stakeholders are working from a “single source of truth
+When data is appropriately managed, better cross-functional collaboration can take place as stakeholders are working from a single source of truth.

 Do you have a data governance solution in place?